-One of the best things you can do in Luang Prabang is to wake up early in the morning to see the hundreds of monks collecting their daily alms throughout the city.
+One of the best things to do in Luang Prabang is to wake up early in the morning for Tak Bat – when hundreds of monks collect their daily alms throughout the city.
 And if you’re interested in a deeper understanding of Buddhism, book a tour with Orange Robe Tours.
 You’ll learn all about Buddhism in Laos from a former monk.
 It’s a once-in-a-lifetime experience and part of the profits are donated to the Buddhist temples of Luang Prabang.

 While in Luang Prabang make sure you visit the Royal Palace and the meticulously decorated Wat Xieng Thong temple.
 There are many temples on the palace grounds full of elaborate mosaics, decorative wall carvings, gold leaf gilding and beautiful lacquering.

 And for a great view of the city at sunset, consider a hike up Mount Phousi.
 Found in the center of Luang Prabang, this is a somewhat strenuous hike but the panoramic views at the top are the ultimate reward.
 Enjoy the panoramic city and river views while resting in a shady spot and then explore the temples at the top of Mount Phousi before heading back down.